igalonso/react-agents-demo-vertex/README.md

     - Find more information about Serpapi [here](https://serpapi.com/)
     - Find more information about ProxyCurl [here](https://nubela.co/proxycurl/)
     - Find more information about RapidAPI [here](https://rapidapi.com/hub)
     - Find more information about how to create a Vertex Search datastore [here](https://cloud.google.com/generative-ai-app-builder/docs/try-enterprise-search).
 Upload a sample PDF with some fake feedback from an interview.
+You can find an example in the utils folder.

 2. Generate a `credentials.json` file in the root folder.
 To do this, follow [these](https://developers.google.com/workspace/guides/create-credentials) steps.
 3. Install dependencies in the `requirements.txt`file using the following command: